vpakarinen2/llm-multi-gradio-webui/README.md

 # LLM Multimodal WebUI

-A Gradio-based web interface for multimodal generation (Gemma3n 5B as a default model).
+A Gradio web interface for multimodal generation (Gemma3n 5B as a default model).

 ## Screenshots